-A native of Columbia, South Carolina and son of the late Lillie Mae Neal Scott and the late Blakely Scott, Jr., Pastor Scott is a product of the public school system of Columbia, a graduate of Palmer College, the University of South Carolina, Morris College School of Religion, and the Lutheran Theological Southern Seminary.
-Morris College conferred upon him the Doctor of Divinity degree in May 1993.
+Blakely N. Scott, a native of Columbia, SC and son of the late Lillie Mae Neal Scott and the late Blakely Scott, Jr., is a product of the public school system of Columbia, a graduate of Palmer College, the University of South Carolina, Morris College School of Religion, and the Lutheran Theological Southern Seminary.
+He was conferred the honorary Doctor of Divinity Degree by Morris College in May 1993.

-Pastor Scott served as Moderator of the Wateree Baptist Association-Upper Division from 1981-January, 2000, Dean of the Young People’s Christian Assembly-Benedict College from 1985-2001, and Assistant Secretary and Secretary of the Gethsemane Baptist Association.
-He served as an instructor in the Morris College School of Religion Extension Program from 1997- -2017.
+He served as Moderator of the Wateree Baptist Association-Upper Division from 1981-January, 2000, Dean of the Young People’s Christian Assembly-Benedict College from 1985-2001, and Assistant Secretary and Secretary of the Gethsemane Baptist Association.

-He has served on the Hospice Board at Baptist Medical Center, Community Care, Inc. board, the Connie Maxwell Children’s Home (Greenwood, South Carolina) advisory board and the Columbia Housing Development Corporation board.
-He is a former member of the KOBAN Board of Columbia and a former member of the Board of Trustees of Morris College in Sumter, South Carolina.
+He has served as a member of the Board of Trustees at Morris College, on the Hospice Board at Baptist Medical Center, Community Care, Inc. board, the Connie Maxwell Children’s Home (Greenwood, S.C.)
+Advisory Board, and the Columbia Housing Development Corporation Board.

-Pastor Scott is a Prince Hall Mason, a member of Omega Psi Phi Fraternity, Inc., and a member of Alpha Phi Omega National Service Fraternity.
+He is a member of Omega Psi Phi Fraternity, Inc., a Prince Hall Mason, and a member of Alpha Phi Omega National Service Fraternity.

-Married to the former Mary Brooks, they are the parents of two adult daughters, Mina Scott Barnes and M’Lilian L. Scott, grandparents of James Blakely Scott Barnes and great-grandparents of Karcyn Lanette Robinson Barnes.
+He is married to the former Mary Brooks, and they are the parents of two daughters, Mina S. Barnes and M’lilian L. Scott.
+They also have one grandson, James Blakely Scott Barnes, and a great-granddaughter, Karcyn Lanette Robinson Barnes.